Emily Goodrich Smith: Early life and education

 Being obliged to go abroad, Emily's parents placed her in the Inglis-McCleod school.
 Her education continued later in France and Italy, where every opportunity for study was given her, and she became an accomplished linguist.
 In 1846, in Paris, she was presented at the court of Louis Philippe I and saw the throne of the "citizen king" broken and burned in the French Revolution of 1848.
 At that time, she took her first lesson in caring for the wounded.
 The court of the hotel was filled with men shot down by the soldiery.
 A mob of 90,000 controlled the city three days.
 For 20 hours, Alphonse de Lamartine held them by his eloquence, and Miss Goodrich stood on a balcony near when the rabble hurled down a statue and thrust him into its niche.

-While her father was Consul in Paris, she assisted her mother in entertaining foreign and domestic dignitaries.
-In the days so alarming for all Paris, the American Consulate and Mr. Goodrich's house were filled with terror-stricken foreigners, who found their only place of safety under the protection of the American flag.
+While her father served as consul in Paris, she assisted her mother in hosting foreign and domestic dignitaries.
+During a period of unrest in Paris, the American Consulate and Mr. Goodrich’s house sheltered foreign nationals who sought safety under the protection of the American flag.

 Miss Goodrich was presented at the Court of St James's at the time of the first Great Exhibition.